crypticorn-ai/api-client-python/README.md

 ## Versioning

 The SDK major version tracks the highest supported API version.
-A new API major bump always triggers a new major release.
+A new API major bump always triggers a new major release of this package.
 Minor and patch versions only add non-breaking changes.
+We follow [Semantic Versioning](https://semver.org/).

 | SDK Version | Auth | Trade | Klines | Metrics | Hive | Dex | Pay | Notification |
 | ----------------- | ---- | ----- | ------ | ------- | ---- | --- | --- | ------------ |